Thomas Fel

 Thomas Fel*, Lucas Hervier*, David Vigouroux, Antonin Poche, Justin Plakoo, Remi Cadene, Mathieu Chalvidal, Julien Colin, Thibaut Boissin, Louis Bethune, Agustin Picard, Claire Nicodeme, Laurent Gardes, Gregory Flandin, Thomas Serre

-CVPR Workshop on Explainable Artificial Intelligence for Computer Vision, 2022
+Workshop on Explainable Artificial Intelligence for Computer Vision, CVPRW 2022

 For more than a year, I worked alongside my thesis to implement more than fifty explainability papers.
 Xplique is the result of this work, it is a library that I develop and maintain.
 The library is composed of several modules: (1) the Attributions Methods module, (2) The Feature Visualization module, (3) The Concepts module and (4) the Metrics module.